Save up to 25%… Shop Our Birthday Sale Now!

 What useful properties does this mushroom have?

-Tons!
-Lion’s Mane is considered one of the world’s best adaptogens for comprehensively (and adaptively) supporting the body and mind against environmental stressors.

 Most notably, Lion’s Mane is great for the brain.
+It’s considered one of the world’s best adaptogens for comprehensively (and adaptively) supporting the body and mind against environmental stressors.

-It has two unique compounds that may protect neurons and nerves in our body and brain.
-They’re called hericenones and erinacines.
-Animal tests indicate compounds from Lion’s Mane may support nerve impulse transmission, facilitate better short and long-term memory, and enhance focus (1).
-Researchers discovered that these same compounds counter oxidative stress, which helps support brain cell health (1).
-These qualities of Lion’s Mane are speculated to also protect the brain from normal mild cognitive decline associated with aging (1,2).
+Lion’s mane has two unique compounds, hericenones and erinacines, that may protect neurons and nerves in our body and brain.
+Animal tests indicate compounds from Lion’s Mane may support nerve impulse transmission, facilitate better short and long-term memory, and enhance focus [1].

 Lion's Mane Cookies - Digestive

 Speaking of digestion, fresh Lion’s Mane is good for your taste buds as well!
-The taste of Lion’s Mane is often compared to crab or lobster and it’s used as a meat replacement in seafood dishes.
+The taste of Lion’s Mane is often compared to crab or lobster, and it’s used as a meat replacement in seafood dishes.

-For more information about the fascinating ways that this mushroom can support your wellbeing, read this article on the health benefits of lion’s mane.
 Taking two lion’s mane extract capsules daily is an easy way to benefit from the diverse health-boosting properties of this fascinating fungus.

 Strange mushrooms Cordyceps Militaris